-Uncertainty of activity data 0/ Uncertainties of emissions factors. % Uncertainty of activity data. % CO 2 CH4 N 2 O 10.85 4.7 15.43 10.95
+Type of fuel Uncertainty of activity data.
+Uncertainties of emissions factors. %

+% $CO_2$ CH 4 N 2 O

+Liquid fuel 17.60 4.7 15.43 10.95

-The most significant impact on the overall uncertainty of GHG emission estimation in this category is produced by $CO_2$ emission estimation uncertainty in the category 1.A.3.b "Road Transport".
+The most significant impact on the overall uncertainty of GHG emission estimation in this category is produced by CO2 emission estimation uncertainty in the category 1.A.3.b "Road Transport".